-- o The State wants strategies for regional operations, not just devices. - Look at a Systematic approach freeways and arterials working together, is there a need for a new TMC to manage a regional network, can we use what we already have. - o How do we look at this regionwide and not just at the project specific level? - This team and this study has to remain balanced taking the future into consideration planning and engineering for the future while considering the operations and maintenance of the system long term. - o The future needs to look at land use and how it will affect operations regionally.
-Balancing building with operations/maintenance. - The future of transportation needs to be considered - o Using active transportation tools. o Connected/automated vehicles. - Mobility services parking, infrastructure, multi-modal services look to include in architecture -have a discussion on how to prioritize these projects.
+- Purpose would be to incorporate ITS projects into other projects if they are already in the MTP - Suggestion was for the project team to engage the Signal Systems Users Group - There is some overlap with stakeholders for this project and the users' group.
+We could use their meeting as a way to obtain user feedback. • Helps with overcoming jurisdictional boundaries and improving interoperability. - o Communicates the need for regional compatibility. - + Discussion on controller types and interoperability. - + Do they all have to have the same controller to build an interoperable network? - Some agencies use Econolite others do not do they need to switch for interoperability? - + Maintaining multiple types of equipment. - Region has a major project incorporating BRT.
+What will be needed/required from a traffic signal/arterial perspective. - NCDOT - o The State wants strategies for regional operations, not just devices. - Look at a Systematic approach freeways and arterials working together, is there a need for a new TMC to manage a regional network, can we use what we already have. - How do we look at this regionwide and not just at the project specific level? - This team and this study has to remain balanced taking the future into consideration planning and engineering for the future while considering the operations and maintenance of the system long term. - The future needs to look at land use and how it will affect operations regionally.
+Balancing building with operations/maintenance. - The future of transportation needs to be considered - Using active transportation tools.
+Connected/automated vehicles. - Mobility services parking, infrastructure, multi-modal services look to include in architecture -have a discussion on how to prioritize these projects.